 I believe that if you have some tool, any tool, it is important to understand the characteristics of that tool, especially if you rely on it.
 I believe this view is popular seeing how many owner's manuals there are in existence.
 If you understand the limits of what is possible with some tool, then you can use it to achieve your objective in an efficient manner that results in minimal undesired side effects (ex: the tool breaking or experiencing excessive wear).
-Since humans a sort of tool for finding truth, I felt it was important to first examine the exclusive platform for truth.
+Since humans are a sort of tool for finding truth, I felt it was important to first examine the exclusive platform for truth.
 What are the shortcomings?
 Where do the limits lie in our intrinsic capacity in relation to truth?
 And having pondered us imperfect humans, I have come to realize that the exclusive platform for truth, is very, very imperfect.
 Anyone who has spent a reasonable amount of time looking inward will quickly come to realize these ideas are correct.
-In this section of the paper I have taken the liberty to take from the sciences what my experience has confirmed to be correct, as well as my own experience independent of science.
 Perhaps the realization that we are tremendously flawed is obvious.
-Yet, somehow it strikes me in a different way after crafting this esseay.
+Yet, somehow it strikes me in a different way after crafting this essay.